 Still a young brand, Trew Gear has really broken through in the ski and snowboard markets thanks to their high-quality and clean-looking outerwear designs.
 The Eagle Pant is one of their best all-rounders: The proprietary 3-layer PNW construction has a premium look and feel, and you get full seam taping, smooth-operating water-resistant zippers, and a total of five pockets (along with reinforced D-rings to secure your avy beacon).
 Tack on a high-quality fit and finish, burly scuff guards, and generous mesh vents both on the inner and outer leg, and the Eagle is the full package for both resort and backcountry skiers.

-The Eagle goes head to head with a premium pant like the Arc’teryx Sabre above.
+The Eagle goes head-to-head with a premium pant like the Arc’teryx Sabre above.
 Both designs feature weather-worthy 3-layer builds and features that make them viable options for 50/50 resort and backcountry use.
 The Arc’teryx’s svelter design is lighter weight (by about a half-pound) and less restrictive for uphill travel, while the Trew Gear will appeal more to the freeride crowd with its relaxed fit and mechanical stretch in the build.
-And at $459, the Eagle gets the clear edge in price, although it can’t quite match the barely-there-yet-bomber feel of the Sabre.
-For a step down from Trew, check out their Cooper (men’s) and McKenzie (women’s) pants, which feature more affordable 2-layer constructions.
+And at $459 (and currently deeply discounted), the Eagle gets the clear edge in price, although it can’t quite match the barely-there-yet-bomber feel of the Sabre.
+Other options we love from Trew are the Cooper (men’s) and McKenzie (women’s) pants, which feature affordable 2-layer constructions.

 See the Men's Trew Gear Eagle Pant Primo